1968–69 Pakistan revolution

-The 1968-69 revolution in Pakistan was part of the protest against the dictatorial regime of Ayub Khan.
+The 1968-69 revolution in Pakistan was part of the protest against the Government of President Ayub Khan.
 It took the form of a mass uprising of students and workers, attracting people from every profession.
 The uprising took place from early November 1968, to the end of March 1969 with 10 to 15 million people participating.
 The protests resulted in President Ayub Khan resigning from office.

 Background

 Since the nation's birth in 1947, Pakistan had been governed though bureaucracy.
-In 1958, the army seized power through a coup led by Ayub Khan.
+In 1958, in response to the unpopular rule of President Iskander Mirza, the Pakistani Establishment decided led by the 1st Commander-in-Chief of the Pakistan Army Field Marshal Ayub Khan.
 Under his rule, the country's economy grew at an average yearly rate of more than 5%.
 However, due to uneven economic growth, Pakistan became a country with extreme wealth inequality.
 Ayub Khan's policies nourished the capitalist class, whose fortunes amassed, but it oppressed ordinary people with increasing material poverty, as well as intellectual poverty due to rigorous political and cultural censorship.
 On April 21, 1968, Dr. Mahbub ul Haq, then the Chief Economist of the Planning Commission, identified Pakistan's 22 richest families that controlled 66 percent of the industries and owned 87 percent shares in the country's banking and insurance industry.
 Similarly, the Ayub regime implemented its own version of land reforms, under which a limit was imposed upon land holding.
 However, it failed miserably, and over 6,000 landowners exceeded his defined ceilings, owning 7.5 million acres of land.
 The average income in West Pakistan was a mere £35 per year; in East Pakistan, the figure was lower at £15.
 In 1965, presidential elections were held.
 These elections did not extend the franchise to all adults.
 A few thousand so-called elected representatives of local bodies elected the president.
 There were wide speculations of election interference which also led to opposition protests.
 That same year, Pakistan went to war with India.
 The costs of the war put an end to economic growth and saw massive increase in defence spending.
 Private investment growth in Pakistan saw a 20% decline in the following years.